 And I’m not talking about adding a teaspoon to a muffin batter here or sprinkling some on top of a bagel there.

 Poppy seeds are the main attraction, the key ingredient, and the reason that drew you to eat that particular item in the first place.

 Across Austria, the Czech Republic, Germany, Poland and Slovakia, you can easily buy delicious baked items with speckled, denim-colored poppy seed fillings, in various shapes (cakes, individual rolls, crescents and spirals) and made from all kinds of dough (brioche, phyllo, Danish).

-This particular bundt cake—a traditional recipe that my grandmother used to make when I was a kid—is intensely moist and airy, and at the same time, pleasantly dense and rich.
+This traditional Czech bundt cake is moist and airy, and at the same time, pleasantly dense and rich.

 Because ground poppy seeds are not typically sold in America, you will probably have to do it yourself.
 But fear not: All you need is a coffee grinder (electric or manual).

 Forget the tiny, one-ounce jars of poppy seeds in the supermarket spice section.
 You would need a lot of those, and it would cost you a fortune.